Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Introduction

 \section{Introduction}

 The dynamics of many complex systems, not only in natural but also in socio-economical sciences, is usually represented by stochastic time series.
 These series are often composed of elementary random spatio-temporal events, which may show some dependences and correlations as well as apparent universal structures~\cite{barabasi2005,vazquez2007,yamasaki2005,nakamura2007,vazquez2006,perello2006}.
-By the elementary event we understand a "spatial" jump, $r$, of a stochastic process preceded by its waiting (or pausing) time, $t$, both being stochastic variables.
+By this elementary event we understand a "spatial" jump, $r$, of a stochastic process preceded by waiting (interevent or pausing) time, $\tau$, both being stochastic variables.

-Such a stochastic process, named Continuous Time Random Walk (CTRW), was introduced in the physical context of dispersive transport and diffusion by Montroll and Weiss \cite{montroll1965} and applied successfully to description of a photocurrent relaxation in amorphous films \cite{SM,pfister1978,shlesinger1984,weiss1994,bouchaud1990} (and ref. therein) and in OLED ones \cite{gill1972,campbell1997}.
+Such a two-phase stochastic process, named Continuous-Time Random Walk (CTRW), was introduced in the physical context of dispersive transport and diffusion by Montroll and Weiss \cite{montroll1965} and applied successfully to description of a photocurrent relaxation in amorphous films \cite{SM,pfister1978,shlesinger1984,weiss1994,bouchaud1990} (and ref. therein) and in OLED ones \cite{gill1972,campbell1997}.